Deember Faculty Update - The Teaching & Learning Center snow falling on trees

 Open Calls and Initiatives

-• CELT Podcast Club
+• CELT Spring Book Club

-• Spring 2026 Student-Faculty Teaching Collaboration Program
+• Last Call - Spring 2026 Student-Faculty Teaching Collaboration Program

 • Spring Micro Courses Provided by PASSHE and ACUE